Marja Finnigan, Director

 Mackenzie started dancing at the age of three and has studied ballet, jazz, tap, lyrical, and hip hop.
 Starting her dance career at ACROS, a competitive studio in Indiana, Mackenzie then moved to Oconomowoc, Wisconsin where she continued dancing at Elation for the next 11 years.
 She joined Elation's dance company and had the opportunity to perform at Wave soccer games, Bucks games, and at local festivals.
 She also joined in traveling to competitions in the Wisconsin Dells and Illinois to compete dances with her peers and also participate in conventions to strengthen her skills, working alongside highly trained dancers.
 She enjoyed performing in several student showcases at Elation where she got to show off her own choreography.
 Mackenzie's last three years at Elation were spent taking several classes, helping in the dance store and assisting Ms. Marja in classes including Preschool and Elementary levels.
 One of Mackenzie's favorite parts of dance was performing in 15 recitals where she got to show her love and joy of dance to a big crowd including close friends and family.

-As of now Mackenzie is a full time student at the University of Wisconsin-Whitewater and is pursuing a double major in Early Childhood Education and Special Education, while minoring in dance.
+Currently, Mackenzie studies full time at the University of Wisconsin-Whitewater.
+She is pursuing a double major in Early Childhood Education and Special Education, while minoring in dance.
 She dreams of teaching kindergarten one day while taking a part time job teaching dance.
 She hopes to share her love and passion of dance with all the children she will be working with.